Mixture Matrix-valued Autoregressive Model: Empirical Results

 \subsection{Real Data}

-The proposed MMAR model is applied to analyze the economic indicator dataset presented in Figure \ref{fig_econo}.
+The proposed MMAR model is applied to analyze the economic indicator dataset presented in Fig.~\ref{fig_econo}.
 All the series are centered and normalized such that the pooled variance for each indicator across all the counties is 1.
-The first step is to select the number of components $K$.
+We begin with model selection.
 The log-likelihood, the BIC, and the GIC for $K\in\{1,2,3,4\}$ and $p_{\max}\in\{1,2,3\}$ are given in Table \ref{econ_selection}.
 Again, only the models with $p_1=\dots=p_K=p_{\max}$ are considered.
-According to BIC, an MMAR(3;1,1,1) model is selected while an MMAR(2;1,1,1) model is chosen by GIC.
-As the GIC tends to be conservative when the true model contains components with small mixing weights (see further simulation results in the \emph{Supplemental Materials}), we select the MMAR(3;1,1,1) model.
-The standardized residuals of the fitted model (Figure \ref{econ_acf_std}) reveal no temporal patterns, suggesting a good fit.
-The estimated mixing weights are $(\hat{\alpha}_1,\hat{\alpha}_2,\hat{\alpha}_3) =(0.1074,0.2720,0.6206).$ Since
+According to BIC, an MMAR(3;1,1,1) model is selected while an MMAR(2;1,1) model is chosen by GIC.
+We fit both models and evaluate their performance.
+The MMAR(2;1,1) demonstrates better interpretability and improved predictive accuracy on out-of-sample data.
+Accordingly, we present its results in this section, and the results for the MMAR(3;1,1,1) model are provided in Section \ref{sec_K3_real} in the \emph{Supplementary Materials}.

+For the fitted MMAR(2;1,1), convergence of the EM algorithm is monitored using the log-likelihood values across iterations.
+As shown in Fig.~\ref{K2_ll_trace}, the log-likelihood increases monotonically and eventually stabilizes.
+The algorithm stops when the increase in log-likelihood is less than the predefined threshold of $5\times10^{-4}$.

+The standardized residuals of the fitted model (Fig.~\ref{k2_acf}) reveal no temporal patterns, suggesting a good fit.
+The estimated mixing weights are $\hat{\alpha}_1=0.183(0.001)$ and $\hat{\alpha}_2=0.817(0.001)$, where standard errors are shown in parentheses.
+Since

-both the first and the third component of the mixture are weakly stationary while the second component is not weakly stationary.
+both components of the mixture are weakly stationary.
 Moreover,

+for any positive integer $q$.
+By Corollaries \ref{mmar_ss_cor} and \ref{mmar_ws_cor}, the overall model is strictly stationary, whose stationary distribution admits finite $q$-th moments, for any positive integer $q$.
+It follows from Proposition~\ref{mmar_gergod} that the fitted model is geometric ergodic and $\beta$-mixing with geometric decaying rate.
+Furthermore, we use the following decision rule \citep{mclachlanfinite} to classify the dataset into different regimes:

-By Corollaries \ref{mmar_ss_cor} and \ref{mmar_ws_cor}, the overall model is strictly stationary, whose stationary distribution has a finite sixth-order moment.
-Based on the fitted model, the data is divided into three clusters, with the clustering displayed in Figure \ref{econ_c}, where phase (regime) 1 is shaded yellow, phase 2 is shaded red, and phase 3 is unshaded.
-Note that phase 1 generally exhibits the strongest volatility, phase 2 has moderately strong volatility, and phase 3 has relatively weak volatility.
+where $\hat{\bmtt}_j$ is the MLE of $\bmtt_j$, and $f_t(\bmy_{t}|\mathscr{F}_{t-1};{\bmtt_j})=f_t(\bmy_{t}|\mathscr{F}_{t-1};\bm{\Delta}_j({\bmtt_j}))$, i.e., the conditional pdf based on the $j$th regime.
+Based on the fitted model, the data are classified into two regimes, as shown in Fig.~\ref{K2_econ_c}, where regime 1 is shaded red, and regime 2 is unshaded.
+Here, regime 1 corresponds to the first mixture component, and regime 2 corresponds to the second.
+It is worth noting that regime 1 displays relatively high volatility, while regime 2 exhibits comparatively low volatility.